ytpub01/CarND/writeup_proj1.md

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+* offer some reflections on my work in this written report

 [//]: # (Image References)